 * * *

 Phase two of this big test for our stallion, and I’m getting headachy with stress.
 I decide to go Zen and just check out from any attachment to the outcome.
 At least that’s what I tell myself.
 All this intense caring is just so tiring.
 We don’t have cups, so I pour a shot of vodka into a can of orange Pellegrino from that health food store in Bricktown.
-Philip cracks open a beer.
+My husband cracks open a beer.
 We head for the coliseum, where the boozefest is well underway.

 The first Gunners Special Nite is about to go—“Scooter,” raised at Tom and Mandy’s ranch; I’ve known him since he was a foal.
 Two-million-dollar rider Duane Latimer has the ride.
 Mandy’s at the gate, ready to perform her famous ear-splitting whistle.
-Philip and I steal two box seats near the front.
+My husband and I steal two box seats near the front.
 My heart knocks around in my chest.
 Duane and Scooter gallop down centerline at thundering speed and hit the first slide.
-From there on out, I holler myself hoarse, clench the armrests, claw at Philip’s knee.
+From there on out, I holler myself hoarse, clench the armrests, claw at my husband’s knee.
 A good, clean run.
 Score comes in: near the top of the pack.

 After that, I start to breathe.
 Tom’s goal tonight for our stallion is to get two of his offspring into the top ten.
 And it looks like Duane’s just given us one.
 We rush down to the warm-up area, where Tom and Mandy and Duane and the rest of the crew are standing around.
 Two people have already asked to buy Scooter.

-Philip and I break down and order gargantuan burritos at the concession stand.
+My husband and I break down and order gargantuan burritos at the concession stand.
 In front of Shorty’s Caboy hattery, a woman whose name I’ll omit wheels around with her red cup, meets a desk chair, staggers a few steps clutching it (canted precariously, almost cartoon-style), and hits the floor with a broken-bone-type crack.
 It’s a bad scene, people crowding in to help, calling an ambulance.
 A little while later she’s up but looking majorly distressed.

-In the arena, horses continue to run, and Philip and I wolf our burritos in a daze.
+In the arena, horses continue to run, and my husband and I wolf our burritos in a daze.
 Finally, after an interminable-seeming amount of time, it’s Tom and Corey’s turn.
 With all my adrenaline spent, I’m actually almost in Zen mode.
 They run in—Tom’s black cowboy hat, Corey’s blonde mane streaming—and hit a monster first slide, as good as any I’ve seen all night.
 I watch and cheer in a suspended state, partway numb, beyond any version of thinking.
 I vaguely notice the song playing.
 They’re right in the thick of things, then something odd on that final slide.
 No disaster, just off-kilter, front legs missing a beat.
 But they match Duane’s score, and Tom, when we run out to talk with him, is thrilled with the horse.

 And so Tom’s goal turns out to have been essentially prophetic: we’re the only sire with two offspring in the top ten of the 2015 NRHA Open Futurity Finals.